houd1ni/WebsocketPromisify/README.md

   type Protocol = Uint8Array // or string (in the native WebSocket by default).

   const ws = new WebSocketClient<Protocol>({
-    // If url starts with /,
+    // if url starts with /,
     // it results in ws(s if in https)://currentHost:currentPort/thisUrl
     url: 'ws://example.com/ws',
-    timeout: 2e3, // 1400ms by default.
+    timeout: 2,   // 2s by default.
     timer: true,  // false by default.
-    // To log data trips.
+    // to log data trips.
 Events: open, close, send, reconnect, error.
-    // If timer isn't enabled, the signature is log(event, message) log(event, time, message = '') {
+    // if timer isn't enabled, the signature is log(event, message) log(event, time, message = '') {
-      if(time !== null) {
-        console.log(event, `in ${time}ms`, message)
+      if(time !== null) console.log(event, `in ${time}ms`, message)
-      } else {
-        console.log(event, message)
+      else console.log(event, message)
-      }
     }
   })